redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD5-inside-out-and-outside-in.markdown

 ### Outside in Design

-The kind of the API to our Mars rover is a method call to go that accepts a sequence of character instructions are for L... turning left
+The kind of the API to your Mars rover is a method call that accepts a sequence of character instructions:
+L... turning left
 R... turning right
 F... move forward